 Create a mention alert

-Configure a mention alert
+Configure mention alert settings

-Now we can set additional parameters and make our search query more specific:
+Now we can set additional parameters and make our search query more specific.

 Excluded Keywords are used to ensure your alert does not collect irrelevant results.
 Mentions containing any of the specified excluded keywords next to your main keywords won't be added to your alert.

 Languages are simply the language(s) you'd like to find mentions in.
 The checkbox under the Languages field enables the results where Awario was unable to identify the language used.

 Locations are needed to define the geographic scope of the search.
 Choose your preferred countries, cities, or states here, if you are interested in mentions coming from specific locations.

 Sources are the platforms Awario will be searching.
 Select your preferred platforms here if you're interested in mentions coming from specific sources, e.g. news and blog articles, Twitter posts, etc.